learn-academy-2019-charlie/react-assessment-lali20021/react.md

 - React is a flexible library that plays the role of V in an MVC framework

 #### 2. What are "smart"(logic) and "dumb"(display) components?
 Explain the difference and also add why we bother to make the distinction between them.

- //Your Answer
+Smart component is a component with a state defined in a constructor.
+Smart components contain callback functions that are used to update the state and get passed down to their chid components as props.

- //Googled Answer
+Dumb component is a component without a state, their only job is to present to the DOM.

 #### 3. When we use "yarn add ..." in the terminal - what is yarn doing?
 And what file will always be automatically updated after we add a package with yarn?